AhmedSakrr/jupiter/README.md

 ## Todo
 - CTCP replies *(Randomized but persistent on a per-bot basis)*
-- Ability to set multiple admins on the fly / changing hub channel on the fly
+- Ability to set admin/channel on the fly
 - Built in identd server with randomized spoofing responses
-- Fake conversation mode to look legit incase network operators come sniffing around
-- Bot pack protection features *(Auto-op other bots, remove bans on bots, set +eI exemptions on bot hosts, kickban those trying to stop the bots)*
+- Remove bans placed on bots
-- Takeover attack features *(Let the battle of +oooo -oooo commence)*
+- Takeover attack features

 ## Mirrors
 - [acid.vegas](https://git.acid.vegas/jupiter)